FlagPal/flagpal-for-laravel/README.md

 // Flags and values can be anything defined in your application
 // and have the same names defined in FlagPal's dashboard

+// These feature values can be retrieved from anywhere: your the database (like your User model), cache, other Pennant drivers.
+It's up to you
 $currentFeatures = [
     'dark-mode' => true,
     'checkout-flow' => 'single-page',